ariesiitr/Emotion-Detection-2.0/README.md

 ### Prerequisites

--Knowledge of various deep learning techniques like CNN, LSTM etc.
+-Knowledge of various deep learning techniques like CNN, LSTM etc. <br />
 -Some insight into frameworks such as OpenCV, Librosa, Keras, Tensorflow etc

 ### How AI-Emotion Analysis works

-On a high level, an AI emotion application or vision system includes the following steps:
+On a high level, an AI emotion application or vision system includes the following steps:<br />

-Step #1: Acquire the image frame from a camera feed (IP, CCTV, USB camera).
+Step #1: Acquire the image frame from a camera feed (IP, CCTV, USB camera). <br />
-Step #2: Preprocessing of the image (cropping, resizing, rotating, color correction).
+Step #2: Preprocessing of the image (cropping, resizing, rotating, color correction).<br />
-Step #3: Extract the important features with a CNN model Step #4: Perform emotion classification
+Step #3: Extract the important features with a CNN model<br />
+Step #4: Perform emotion classification

 ## Running the tests